-Although there appears to be room for further fiscal expansion (OECD, 2020[6]), it seems difficult to maintain the breadth of current support in the long term without compromising the sustainability of public debt.
+Although there appears to be room for further fiscal expansion (OECD, $2020{\rm [6]}$), it seems difficult to maintain the breadth of current support in the long term without compromising the sustainability of public debt.
 It is crucial for governments to progressively adopt a more focussed strategy for recovery.
 Timing and pace is critical.
 Withdrawing support measures too early may provoke massive failure of firms and leave competition even weaker, but prolonged support could result in market distortions and reduce incentives to adapt and innovate.

-Extraordinary policies are needed to walk the tightrope towards recovery and ensure registers and economics operations are resilient from the crisis (OECD, 2020, ).
-While safety societies and economies emerge more resilient from the crisis (OECD, 2020[6]).
+Extraordinary policies are needed to walk the tightrope towards recovery and ensure societies and economies emerge more resilient from the crisis (OECD, 2020[6]).
 While safety nets that allow people and firms to adjust will continue to be important, policies should aim to strengthen the capacity of healthy MSMEs to rebound.
 Structural support measures, together with "smart conditionality" to link liquidity support to SME investment in structural improvements such as digitalisation and training, should be a core part of the strategy towards phasing out emergency measures and moving towards recovery.